dessertj/dessertj-core/README.md

             sc.packageTreeOf("com.sun"),
             sc.packageTreeOf("sun"));

-It's better practice to explicitly specify the the allowed packages than to specify what is not allowed:
+It's better practice to explicitly specify the allowed packages than to specify what is not allowed:

         assertThat(dessert).usesOnly(sc.packageTreeOf("java"));

 Explorative Analyzation of Libraries
 ------------------------------------

 Typically each library comes with a bunch of dependencies.
-Event worse, some frameworks (i. e.
+Even worse, some frameworks (i. e.
 Spring Boot) initialize and start services if some library appears on the class-path.
-Let's say you wan't to convert an CSV file to XML.
-Therefore you wan't to use the corresponding item-reader and -writer of Spring Batch without all the overhead of the framework.
+Let's say you want to convert an CSV file to XML.
+Therefore you want to use the corresponding item-reader and -writer of Spring Batch without all the overhead of the framework.
 To find out what dependencies you need for that case you could use the following code: